 A great way of securing copyright intellectual property (IP), is via comics, that are a psuedo form of Story Board, and for this reason they are routinely made into films, as per the DC and Marvel superhero series.

 Copyright is free.
 Unlike trademarks and patents, there are no fees to secure copyright, other to assert your rights under the relevant section(s) of the Copyright, Designs and Patent Act 1988.
 Typically, you'd need to identify the date from which the copyright began (was created).
 It is also useful if you can prove when you completed such work.
 These days, you can publish on the internet, with the date published being a matter of historic record, the moment you do.

 Patents are ridiculously expensive and only last for twenty years.
 Trademarks are less expensive than patents and can be renewed indefinitely.
-But still cost a lot to file and keep in force.
+But still cost a lot to file (legal fees) and keep in force.
 Hence, copyright is the least expensive of the intellectual properties you can own.
 And, the law of property applies.
 Like ownership of a car or house.

 HOW LONG COPYRIGHT USUALLY LASTS

 Written, dramatic, musical and artistic work

 lasts for 70 years after the author’s death.
 Sound and music recording 70 years from when it’s first published.